Operating a valve is a bit like playing cricket!

 What is valve torque?

 Valve torque is the twisting force required to open or close the valve.
+The velocity of fluid flow and the pressure drop play a significant role in defining the torque needed for the rotation of a valve.
+Torque serves as a performance metric that assists in selecting the appropriate actuator type and size for your valve system.
 Similar to how the force required to swing a bat is important in selecting a cricket bat, the valve torque is key factor in selecting valve actuators.

 Important considerations in valve torque